lalalalalala-hi/Perceptron/README.md

-# Code Execution and result
+# Code Execution and Result

 1. AND Gate: